 Public Safety dispatchers receive thousands of phone calls every year for information, services, and complaints as well as emergency calls.
 Public Safety dispatchers are the initial contact with the public and have the large responsibility in each instance of portraying the professionalism and customer service skills that will leave the public with a lasting positive image of the University.
 Public Safety dispatchers send campus police officers to all emergencies and requests for service .
 Public safety dispatchers coordinate the campus police officers with that of external emergency response agencies.

-The CCTV (Closed Circuit Television) System is used to monitor the activities on all campus and the satellite campus at the Timonium Graduate Center.
+The CCTV (Closed Circuit Television) System is used to monitor the activities on Evergreen, Columbia and Timonium campuses and the Belvedere Clinical Center.
 Public safety dispatchers monitor the CCTV System 24 hours a day, seven days a week.
 The cameras are used to deter criminal activity and mischievous behavior, as well as used as an investigative tool in a reactive capacity.

 Burglar Alarm Systems

 Public safety dispatchers monitor the umbrella of burglar alarms protecting all University property.
 Public safety dispatchers send Campus Police officers to all burglar alarms.
 Public safety dispatchers contact the Baltimore and Howard County Police Departments having jurisdiction in Columbia and Timonium and coordinate their response to these campuses with that of Campus Police.

 Public safety dispatchers monitor a state-of-the-art computerized fire alarm system which protects the campus buildings.
 Public safety dispatchers send campus police to all fire alarms.
 Public safety dispatchers contact the Baltimore City Fire Department and coordinate their response with the response of campus police.